Home

 Lynne Stewart is an attorney renowned for her defense of radical and unpopular defendants.
 She was targeted by none other than US Attorney General John Ashcroft in early 2002, not long after the September 11, 2001 attack on the World Trade Center and the Pentagon.
 She has been convicted of bogus “terrorist conspiracy” charges, and is appealing her conviction and 28-month prison sentence.

-Stewart’s two co-defendants, Mohammad Yousry (right) and Ahmed Sattar (far right), both legal workers for Stewart, were similarly convicted on trumped-up charges.
+Stewart’s two co-defendants, Mohamad Yousry (right) and Ahmed Sattar (far right), both legal workers for Stewart, were similarly convicted on trumped-up charges.
 Yousry faces a 20-month prison sentence, while Sattar faces 24 years.

 Michael Ratner is also a renowned attorney.
 He is president of the Center for Constitutional Rights (CCR), an organization that has helped lead the fight against the massive repression unleashed in the wake of 9/11.